apigee-labs/rapier/README.md

 #### <a name="entity"></a>Entity

 Each entity is a JSON Schema.
-It includes the standard JSON Schema properties (e.g. `properties`) as well as some rapier-specific ones.
+It includes the standard JSON Schema properties (e.g. `properties`) as well as some Rapier-specific ones.

 Field Name | Type | Description
 ---|:---:|---